 70’s Shirts & Sustainable Fashion

-*this post was originally posted in August 2012 but has been updated.
+*this article on sustainable fashion was originally posted in August 2012 but has been updated.

-I ♥ 70’s Shirts … and I’m not talking about brand spanking new 70’s inspired shirts, I’m talking about ‘the real McCoy.’
-The ones made to last, the ones that your mum or dad have kept for memories sake or the gems that you find when looking for hidden treasure at your local vintage store.
-They may not be made from silk but their 100% polyester genes mean that their colour rarely fades they survive machine wash after wash and manage to keep their shape.
+I ♥ 70’s Shirts.
+And I’m not talking about brand spanking new 70’s inspired shirts.
+I’m talking about ‘the real McCoy.’
+The ones made to last, the ones that your mum or dad have kept for memories sake.
+Or the gems that you find when looking for hidden treasure at your local vintage store.
+They may not be made from silk.
+But their 100% polyester genes mean that their colour rarely fades.
+And they survive machine wash after wash and manage to keep their shape.

 They might be not be to everyone’s taste and some patterns aren’t the most forgiving but depending on your personal style and how ‘on trend’ you try to be, when patterns make a comeback in the whole cycle that is fashion, you can always state you were ahead of the game!

 Take for example the Aztec print shirt above, this patterned style only recently celebrated its revival on the catwalk.
 Or how about the flower powered shirt below, dressed with the right ensemble and worn with some attitude, it could easily resemble an outfit inspired by today’s Top Fashion Designers.

 Where to Source Sustainable Fashion – Original Vintage Clothing

 So where can you get your hands on your new best shirt?
 Try vintage stores, charity shops, go online or even ask your parents/grandparents!
 I bought these in a vintage store in Christchurch, New Zealand a number of years ago while on my travels.
 Not only have they been worn and washed 100 times or more but it has survived backpacking and festivals and is still fresh and stain free.